HMS Jaguar (F34): The Mediterranean

 On the night of 20/21 April 1941, Jaguar formed part of the escort for the battleships Warspite, Valiant and Barham and the cruiser Gloucester when they bombarded the port of Tripoli in Libya.
 On 23 April, Jaguar together with sister ships Janus, Jervis and Juno set out from Malta to intercept an Italian convoy on the way from Italy to Tripoli.
 The four destroyers engaged and sunk the Italian armed motor ship Egeo south of Lampedusa, but the convoy avoided the searching British ships.
 Jaguar took part in the Battle of Crete, delivering ammunition to British troops fighting on the island and escorting ships carrying out the evacuation from Crete.
 Jaguar was near missed by a bomb on 30 May.
 In June 1941, Britain launched an invasion of Vichy French Syria and Lebanon, and on 23 June, Jaguar, together with the cruisers Leander, Naiad and the destroyers Kingston and Nizam, clashed with the French destroyer Guépard, which was hit once but managed to escape.

 After the end of the Syrian campaign, Jaguar operated out of Alexandria, duties including escorting supply convoys to besieged Tobruk, and shore bombardment duties off the coast of Libya.
 On 1 December 1941, her bridge was hit by a single 4.7 in shell accidentally fired by Jervis while the latter destroyer guns were being cleaned.
-Two men were killed, including Jaguar's commanding officer.
+Two men were killed, including Jaguar's commanding officer Lieut.-Comdr.
+John F.W.
+Hine.
 Later that month, Jaguar was deployed to Malta for operations against Italian convoys carrying supplies to North Africa.
 On the night of 18/19 December, three cruisers and four destroyers of Force K set out from Malta to intercept an Italian convoy, but ran into a minefield north of Tripoli, with the cruiser Neptune striking four mines and sinking, the cruisers Aurora and Penelope also striking mines.
 The destroyer Kandahar struck a mine when trying to rescue survivors from Neptune, blowing her stern off.
 Early on 20 December, Jaguar found Kandahar, but the seas were too heavy for Jaguar to take Kandahar under tow, so after picking up 165 survivors from the stricken destroyer's crew, Jaguar scuttled Kandahar with torpedoes.